danrongLi/danrongLi.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm a second year M.S. student at NYU Tandon.
+Hi, I'm a second year M.S. student at NYU Tandon, affiliated with the [Algorithms and Foundations Group](https://csefoundations.engineering.nyu.edu/).
 Currently, I'm working on a master's thesis with [prof. Christopher Musco](https://www.chrismusco.com/).